beaumasonforte/Writing-Sample/Enterprise Documentation Series - Zoom Audio Troubleshooting Guide/README.md

 *(Note: Illustrated by Figure 1: The muted microphone icon inside the Zoom toolbar.)*

-#### 1.2) Check the selected audio source
+#### 1.2 Check Selected Audio Source
-1. Click the small **arrow** next to the microphone icon in bottom left corner of the Zoom Window.
+1. Click the small **arrow** next to the microphone icon in the bottom-left corner of the Zoom window.
 2. In the menu that pops up, review the list under **Select a Microphone** and **Select a Speaker** headers.
-3. Ensure the checked items match the headset or computer speakers that are being used (instead of another connected device).
+3. Ensure the checked items match the headset or computer speakers being used.
 4. If necessary, select the **correct audio device** via the drop-down list to change it.

 <img src="Writing-Sample-Figure-2.png" width="400" alt="The audio device selection dropdown menu in Zoom.">